CFA-Institute-RPC/.github/CONTRIBUTING.md

 We value every contribution!
 Contributors will be credited in:
 - Release notes for significant updates.
 - The project’s acknowledgments section.

 ---

+## 📜 Legal Compliance

+By contributing to RPC Labs repositories, you affirm that:

+- Your contributions **do not violate** any applicable laws, regulations, or third-party rights.
+- You have the **legal right** to license your contributions under the repository's open-source license.

+## 📜 Legal Notices

+- **License**: Unless written otherwise, all contributions are licensed under the MIT License.
+- **Disclaimer**: All code is provided **"as-is"** without warranties.
+Users are responsible for security risks and compliance with applicable laws.
+See [DISCLAIMER.md](https://github.com/CFA-Institute-RPC/.github/blob/main/DISCLAIMER.md) for full details.

+---

+Thank you for helping us improve RPC Labs! 🚀

+---